A Beginners Guide To Fennel Seed Tea – Benefits, How To Make It, Side Effects And More

 This is probably the most popular and recognizable blend of fennel tea.
 Using Coriander, cumin and fennel in an herbal infusion has been around for a long time and is incredibly popular in India and other parts of Western Asia.

+You can easily find CCF tea, as it is sometimes called, in many tea shops around the world because it is so popular.
 This blend is also a key part of the Ayurvedic health practices developed in India 5000 years ago.
 The popularity of this tea blend persists to this day.

 Here is a great example of this CCF tea blend.
 You can find Banyan Botanicals CCF Tea(*affiliate link) on Amazon.